stjudecloud/docs/docs/guides/tools/chipseq.md

 ## Analysis of results

-Each tool in St. Jude Cloud produces a visualization result that makes understanding results more accessible than working with excel spreadsheet or tab delimited files.
+Each tool in St. Jude Cloud produces a visualization that makes understanding results more accessible than working with excel spreadsheet or tab delimited files.
 This is the primary way we recommend you work with your results.
-We also include the raw files for you to dig into if the visualization is not sufficient to answer your research question.
+We also include the raw output files for you to dig into if the visualization is not sufficient to answer your research question.

 ### Interactive visualizations